ochrons/scalajs-spa-tutorial/README.md

 @brand-danger:  #00534f;
 ```

-The problem with the `sbt-less` plugin is that it saves the compiled CSS file into a wrong directory (since we are not using Play), so we need to copy it
+The problem with the `sbt-less` plugin is that it saves the compiled CSS file into wrong directory (since we are not using Play), so we need to copy it
 to the correct location.
 This will be covered in the next section.

 ### WebJar resource files

-Sometimes the WebJars contain other useful resources, such as font files for Font Awesome in our case.
+Sometimes WebJars contain other useful resources, such as the font files for Font Awesome in our case.
 Just including the WebJar as a dependency will provide
 us the extracted contents, but it's in the wrong place and doesn't get bundled into the final package.
-So we will need to copy relevant files into where
+So we will need to copy relevant files where
 we want them.

 To achieve this, we'll define our very own SBT task to do the job.